mtov/engsoftmoderna/en/chapter1.md

 This code has a defect, as the area of a circle should be "pi times radius squared," not cubed.
 The term *bug* is
-used informally with the same meaning as we saylure occurs when the defectivecode is executed––for instance, when the `if` condition above is true, and as a result, the program delivers an incorrect result.
+used informally with the same meaning.
+A failure occurs when the defective code is executed––for instance, when the `if` condition above is true, and as a result, the program delivers an incorrect result.
 Consequently, not every defect or bug results in a failure since the defective code might never be executed.

 In summary: defective (or buggy) code is the one that fails to conform to its specification.
 If this code is executed and